Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

-It is assumed that different measurements of fatigue, although present different views and perspectives, should follow some common trends.
+\textbf{Trendability (Tr):} It is assumed that different views of fatigue, although present different perspectives, should follow some common trends.
 In addition, common trends should also exist among subjects and among different days.
 The trendability can be calculated as the similarity between two trajectories.
-We evaluate the trendability by
+We evaluated the trendability by